Environmental issues in Chile: Threatened wildlife

 There are endangered species in Chile, including the South Andean deer huemul, tundra peregrine falcon, Darwin's rhea (puna rhea), Chilean woodstar, ruddy-headed goose, and green sea turtle.
 As of 2001, 16 species of mammals in a total of 91 were considered endangered.
 Of 296 breeding bird species, 18 were threatened with extinction.
 Also threatened were four types of freshwater fish and 268 plant species.

+From 2013 to at least 2023 Chile has been the country in the world with most registered fatal whale collisions with ships.
+La large number of these collisions have happened near major ports in the regions of Antofagasta, Coquimbo and Valparaíso.

 Water pollution

 Much of Chile's water resources are privatized due to the 1981 Water Code which created a market based on water rights.
 Water is treated as an asset where once an individual or private company receives water rights, they can choose to sell or rent water.
 The concentration of water resources in the hands of a few corporations has resulted in Chile having the highest water rates in Latin America.
 Nearly 90% of the water rights for hydroelectric production are owned by three companies.
 There are more water rights that have been issued than there are reserves in some parts of the country which has led to the drying up of groundwater resources.
 This shortage has particularly affected the rural and indigenous population of Chile.

 The mining industry has had a considerable impact on the environment of Chile.
 One region in particular that been significantly impacted is that of the Atacama Desert, which is considered one of the driest regions in the world.
 Mining requires a large quantity of water, with much of this water coming from groundwater supplies.
 Dust from mining operations can also accelerate the melting of snow deposits on the Andean glaciers.
 This puts a considerable strain on snow melt water supplies which harms the rural communities living in the Atacama.
 Another source of pollution results from the mining of lithium within some of the lakes in the region.
 This has the potential to affect local flamingo population as they are reliant on the lakes as a source of shrimp.

 The Dominga mining project can severely hurt ecosystems.
 In January 2023 the project was rejected by the committee of ministers in Chile.
 As the materials supposed to be provided by the project are necessary for sources of energy like electric vehicles and solar panels, the issue raised questions about the right ways of energy transition, like promoting walking or public transit instead of electric cars.